zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/img_nn_stcube/_index.md

 minutes_to_complete: 45

-who_is_this_for: Embedded software developers new to building neural network models for microcontrollers.
+who_is_this_for: This is an advanced topic for embedded software developers interested in building neural network models for microcontrollers.

 learning_objectives: